Rakefire/causey.app/site/collections/_posts/2023-06-22-causey-and-costs.md

 * Run any standard report including progress toward goals and metrics.
 * Access expert guidance in a variety of ways while using the software, including access to a strategic planning course, built-in help articles with plan suggestions, and email and chat-based support.&nbsp;

-### The Core tier is for organizations that are ready to take the next step in their strategic planning process by using more advanced features.
+### The Core tier is for organizations who want to advance their strategic planning process.

 * You’ll have access to the two-section plan format to draft, store, and track your plan.&nbsp;
 * You can also view your plan in other formats such as the timeline view and presentation view.